What are the Permissible credits in an NRO account?

 Credits refer to the money that can be deposited in an account.
 The permissible credits in an NRO Account are listed below.

-- Inward Remittances from outside India
+- Fresh inward Remittances from outside India through banking channel.

-- Interest earned on the NRO account balance
+- Interest earned on the NRO account balance.

-- Gifts in INR or loans taken from any resident or NRE/NRO account holder
+- Gifts in INR or loans taken from any resident or NRE/NRO account holder.

-- Any income generated in India for which the taxes are not deducted at source
+- Any income generated in India for which the taxes are not deducted at source.

 Charges of opening NRO Account